get your digestive system into mint condition

 When it comes to gut lovin’, peppermint is best known for helping relieve symptoms of IBS (irritable bowel syndrome) including pain, cramps and spasms.
 Multiple clinical trials have studied this mighty herb as it relates to digestive distress and it appears that peppermint’s power lies in it’s ability to activate an anti-pain channel in the colon called, TRPM8.

-Trials generally use enteric-coated peppermint capsules, but about 1/4 cup of fresh peppermint leaves delivers a similar amount to a typical capsule if you prefer to be playful with food instead of supplements. (we’ll get really playful today with a peppermint-inspired ice cream below!).
+Trials generally use enteric-coated peppermint capsules, but about 1/4 cup of fresh peppermint leaves delivers a similar amount to a typical capsule if you prefer to be playful with food instead of supplements.
+(We’ll get really playful today with a peppermint-inspired ice cream below!).

 When I consider digestive distress, I often like to start at the “top” and it’s the place peppermint shines…

 Just the smell of mint activates the salivary glands in your mouth and the secretion of digestive enzymes, helping to facilitate metabolism.
-It’s why you’ll often see mint included in appetizers or as palate cleansers at a fancy restaurant!
+That’s why you’ll often see mint included in appetizers or as palate cleansers at a fancy restaurant!

 Traditional cultures use peppermint to help relieve nausea due to motion sickness or other stomach unease.
 Keep peppermint tea in your pantry or take along sugar-free peppermint gum when you might be in motion.
 Pair it with ginger for an extra herbal punch.